Chapel Street Bridge: History

-There was an increase in productivity in the mid-1880s, due to good returns from the mines on the John Bull reef, located on the east bank of Sandy Creek, almost 4km southeast of Ravenswood.
+There was an increase in productivity in the mid-1880s, due to good returns from the mines on the John Bull reef, located on the east bank of Sandy Creek, almost 4 km southeast of Ravenswood.
 The returns from the John Bull reef "have on several occasions alone prevented Ravenswood from drifting into a state of absolute stagnation".
 The ore in the John Bull reef was more easily recovered through mechanical means (more "free"), than in other reefs on the goldfield.
 The Chapel Street Bridge is a product of the success of the John Bull reef, and the resulting need for a road link between Ravenswood and Sandy Creek.
 By 1896, Chapel Street headed northeast out of Ravenswood, to the south of Elphinstone Creek, crossed Slaughter Yard Creek and then connected to Evlinton Road, which turned southeast towards Sandy Creek/Evlinton.

 Work on the John Bull reef, just south of the later site of the town of Evlinton (initially known as Sandy Creek), had occurred from 1879 - and by October that year crushings from a stamper battery on the John Bull were being carted into Ravenswood.
 Reef mining at Sandy Creek had started after the discovery of the Politician and Australia Felix reefs, southwest of the John Bull reef, in 1871.
 The John Bull claim, "laid off in May last", had proved payable, with a 5-stamper battery erected on the claim.
 The John Bull Gold Mining Company Ltd (formed in 1881), worked the John Bull PC lease on the reef, while the John Bull Block lease, to the south, was worked by Hugh Hawthorne Barton and Andrew Trenfield by July 1882.
 A 15-stamp battery was erected on the John Bull Block in 1883, when it was reported that "Sandy Creek bids fair to become a very busy little place at no distant date".
 By 1885, Sandy Creek had a population of 181, the fourth most populous centre on the Ravenswood goldfield, after Ravenswood, Ravenswood Junction, and One Mile.
-Although the John Bull's ore was low quality, the reef was large, and it continued to produce well during 1884 - the year that the railway reached Ravenswood from Ravenswood Junction on the Great Northern railway.
+Although the John Bull's ore was low quality, the reef was large, and it continued to produce well during 1884 – the year that the railway reached Ravenswood from Ravenswood Junction on the Great Northern railway.
 The Black Jack, Mellaneur, and John Bull reefs had the largest yields on the gold field that year.
 Ravenswood Junction was previously called Cunningham's water holes.
 The railway opened to Ravenswood, with a station north of Elphinstone Creek, in December 1884.
 Later plans for railway extensions to Ravenswood from Bowen (approaching Ravenswood from the northeast, via Hillsborough) and Clermont (approaching Ravenswood from the south) never eventuated.